tmvfb/gendiff/README.md

 ### Description
 The package contains CLI application that generates diff between two files with either **flat** or **nested** structure.
-*Application recursively builds dict of python dicts containing diff between two input files, and provides an output in the desired format.*
+*Application builds diff in the form of python dict of dicts via recursive search, and provides an output in the desired format.*

 Supported input formats:
 1. json ([demo with default output format](https://asciinema.org/a/hdMWhoNNiCLTLfDyKSLi10bvw))